cloudflare/Stout/README.md

 That way, assuming S3 and CloudFront are configured properly, you'll be able to use the clean URLs `/` and `/blog/`.

+### SSL

+Cloudfront has the ability to serve your site using SSL.
+The general procedure for setting it up is:

+1. Get an SSL certificate for your domain
+2. Upload it to Amazon
+3. Select that certificate in the configuration for the CloudFront distribution Stout creates for you

+You will absolutely need more detailed instructions, which you can find [here](https://bryce.fisher-fleig.org/blog/setting-up-ssl-on-aws-cloudfront-and-s3/).

+Selecting a certificate for you is one of the few things the `create` command does not do, as it's not always possible to decide which certificate is appropriate.
+If you need SSL support, you will have to remember to select the cert in the Amazon Console or CLI after running the `create` command.

 ### Permissions

 The AWS user which is used for Stout should have the `GetObject`, `PutObject`, `DeleteObject`, and `ListBucket` permissions.
-The `utils/create_site.sh` script will set this up for you if you use it to create your site.
+The `create` command will set this up for you if you use it.

 This is an example policy config which works: